CitizenHealth/COVIDx/README.md

 **DEVELOPERS**:

 If you're new here, please use `yarn` as your package manager *instead* of `npm`, and use `yarn install` or `yarn` to install all dependencies.

+Please branch off of `develop` if you're working on new features.